Altium Designer Lets You Easily Adjust Settings On Your PCB Solder Mask

 Your life improves with PCB layout tools that incorporate intuitive menus for specifying solder mask clearances.
 Let’s take a look at how Altium provides superior solder mask Rules management and easy output of the Mask Set for fabrication.

 Altium Designer provides easy tools for specifying solder mask clearances.
-In two steps you are in the PCB Design Rules Reference that allows establishment of Masking and Manufacturing Rules for your solder mask.
-The rules allow definition of mask expansion, or contraction, with respect to each pad and via site.
+In two steps you are in the PCB Design Rules Reference that incorporates Masking and Manufacturing Rules for your solder mask.
+The rules allow a definition of mask expansion, or contraction, with respect to each pad and via site.
 Once expansions are defined, you scope manufacturing rules to include minimum width restrictions for successful application of solder resist in narrow regions between pins and between other objects.
 Other objects include spacing to exposed copper or to adjacent silk screen.

 Generate the Mask Set easily with Altium’s fabrication outputs command

 Design Rules Manage Clearances To Set Mask Requirements